-When accessing the Location Fail Log from your Uptime Monitors dashboard, the log load the very latest detected fails ordered chronologically descending, while if you load the log from the Uptime Report page of an Uptime Monitor, the log will automatically load errors chronologically close to the downtime from which you have opened the log from.
+When accessing the Location Fail Log from your Uptime Monitors dashboard, the log loads the most recent detected fails ordered chronologically descending, while if you load the log from the Uptime Report page of an Uptime Monitor, the log will automatically load errors chronologically close to the downtime from which you have opened the log from.

 The Location Fail Log will have the entries grouped by minutes, each minute containing all found errors from all monitored locations within the specific minute, ordered chronologically descending.

-Clicking on the time stamp of any fail error, will open the exact error that was encountered by that specific location at that specific time:
+Clicking on the time stamp of any fail error will open the exact error which was encountered by that specific location at that specific time:

 As you can see in the example above, our San Francisco 2 location has had 3 failed pings at 19:50:17 time, towards the monitored location.

-You can even expand all of the errors for any specific minute, by clicking the “Expand All” link at the top right section of every minute:
+You can even expand all of the errors for any specific minute, by clicking the “Expand All” link on the top right section of every minute:

 This will cause all errors in that specific minute to expand, so you can have a faster overview of that particular minute: